WeilabMSU/Topological-persistence-on-sequences/README.md

 ## Usage

-1. Follow the instructions provided in each script to extract and analyze the topological features of the given DNA sequences.
+Follow the instructions provided in each script to extract and analyze the topological features of the given DNA sequences.
-2. The results provide insights into the structural and topological properties of the viruses, facilitating their classification and clustering.